vanshajtyagi/Simple-Python-Projects/Bulls-and-Cow-4Digit/README.md

 * The players take turns trying to guess each other's secret number.
 After each guess, their opponent provides feedback about the number of matches: if they guess a correct digit in the correct position, it is called a "bull," while if they match a digit but in the wrong position, it is called a "cow."

--- For example, if your opponent's secret number is "1854" and you guess "4879," the feedback you will receive is: 1 bull and 1 cow ("8" is the bull, and "4" is the cow).
+*For example, if your opponent's secret number is "1854" and you guess "4879," the feedback you will receive is: 1 bull and 1 cow ("8" is the bull, and "4" is the cow).*

 * The first person to reveal their opponent's secret number wins the game.